isabella232/experience-manager-assets-essentials.en/help/get-started.md

 To get started using the solution, use your access to the beta program and log in at [https://experience.adobe.com/#/assets](https://experience.adobe.com/#/assets).

-When logging in, you are prompted to select a profile after you provide the credentials.
-If you are part of some other Experience Cloud program, you may have more than profile to select from.
-To access Assets Essentials beta program, select `CJM Stage`.
+When logging in, you might be prompted to select an account after you provide the credentials.
+In this case, select "Company or School Account" to proceed.

 ![Profile selection when logging in](assets/login-select-profile.png)